 Talk with your doctor about the best plan for you.
 Most patients with this type of injury require surgery.
-Surgery may be scheduled immediately or within several days.
+Surgery may be scheduled right away or within several days.
 Treatment options include the following:

 Depending on the type of injury, you may receive antibiotics to prevent infection.

 Tendons that are cut or ruptured require surgery.
 The hand surgeon may sew the tendon back together.
 It may be necessary to sew the tendon back to the muscle.

 After surgery, you will be given a splint to protect your hand.
 Your doctor will tell you how long to wear it.
 It may be up to two months.
-A physical therapist will work with you to regain your finger strength and range of motion.
+A physical therapist or occupational therapist will work with you to regain your finger strength and range of motion.

 Flexor tendon injuries are typically caused by accidental injuries.
 There are no known prevention guidelines for this injury.